Ashraf Ghani was supposed to fix Afghanistan

 If anyone was supposed to know how to fix Afghanistan, it was Ashraf Ghani.

-Now Ghani’s whereabouts are a mystery after he fled Afghanistan on Sunday.
-Reports have spotted him everywhere from Tajikistan to Oman to Abu Dhabi, with the Russians claiming he left with four cars and a helicopter full of cash.
+Reports had spotted him everywhere from Tajikistan to Oman to Abu Dhabi, with the Russians claiming he left with four cars and a helicopter full of cash.
 In Afghanistan he’s become a villain: his central bank chief and key members of his administration have denounced him publicly.
 Efforts to reach him or his close aides were unsuccessful.

 In many ways, Ghani’s swift downfall reflects the broader failures of the US to impose a government on Afghanistan that had buy-in from a range of competing power brokers with a long history of fighting on the battlefield rather than at the ballot box.
 Although he was a Pashtun, the country’s dominant ethnic group, Ghani was seen as an outsider who lacked the political touch to unite disparate factions, and he became more isolated over time.